Build Your Blog Into A Marketing Monster – One Post At A TimeFeatured

 How you tell your story makes all the difference between connecting on a higher level with your audience or them moving on to someone who has a better tale to tell.

-First of all, whilst three months is a good effort, your best results will come after two years.
+First of all, while three months is a good shot, your best results will come after two years.
 This is why many people give up or write sporadically.
-Spending three or four days writing consistently and then forgetting all about it, whilst not totally a waste of your time, can make you appear amateur and lame.
-In most cases its worse to make a poor attempt at creating a useful resource than it is to not start in the first place.
+Spending three or four days writing consistently and then forgetting all about it, while not entirely a waste of your time, can make you appear amateur and lame.
+In most cases, it is worse to make a weak attempt at creating a useful resource than it is to not start in the first place.

 Why?
 Because your blog is an information resource - or should be, and trying to measure conversion is applying the wrong metric.
 A much more accurate measure, apart from the overall growth in traffic, is bounce rate.

 Bounce rates, of course, vary widely from industry to industry and the type of website you are viewing.
 In addition to that if you have a lot of people returning to see a new post having read everything that has gone before, then your bounce rate is going to be a lot higher overall.

 The way to measure bounce rate is to set it against “new visitors only”.
 This will give you a true reflection of the value of your blog to people who have discovered it for the first time.